swinterbourne/riboviz-work/open-science-projects.md

 -	Being able to access other researchers' work can speed up projects.
 Pre-existing code could be used as a starting point to learn which functions and packages could be used for a specific purpose.
 -	It is easier to learn when resources are available to refer back to.
 -	Documenting your work helps you, aids others and helps them help you.
-- Open science is like a group project.
-Except the world is your group and they won’t affect your grade.
+- Open science is like a group project, where the other members of your group are researchers and the world can see your work.

 # The day-to-day supervisor perspective (Flic Anderson)